-New Home Sales and Prices Both Increase in Kansas City According to Latest Data
+New Home Sales and Prices Both Gain in Kansas City According to Latest Data

-New home closings made up 5.5% of overall housing closings.
-This is better than the 4.4% of closings a year earlier.
-For new and existing homes, closings sank in November after also declining in October year-over-year.
+Of the total number of closings, new home closings made up 5.4%.
+As a part of the whole, new home closings were 4.6% a year earlier.
+For new and existing homes, closings fell in December after also declining in November year-over-year.

 Pricing and Mortgage Trends

-Average price of newly sold homes saw a 2.4% gain year-over-year in November to $339,759 per unit.
-This boost is smaller than the 10.7% surge in October year-over-year.
+Average price of newly sold homes saw a 9.6% hike year-over-year in December to $365,129 per unit.
+This surge is higher than the 2.4% boost in November year-over-year.

-There was a rise year-over-year in the average mortgage size on new homes along with new home prices.
-The average mortgage size rose to $282,794 in November, marking a 2.7% gain compared with a year earlier.
-In October 2013, average mortgage size jumped 11.3% from a year earlier.
+There was a lift year-over-year in the average mortgage size on new homes along with new home prices.
+The average mortgage size saw a 10.5% gain year-over-year to $302,088 in December.
+In November 2013, average mortgage size on newly sold homes saw a 2.7% boost year-over-year from a year earlier.